The universal category $\mathcal{O}$ and the Gelfand-Graev action: Nondegenerate Categories and the Weyl Group Action

 \begin{Corollary} The functor $F_s$ preserves the category $\D(G/N)_{\text{deg}}$. \end{Corollary}

-\begin{proof} First, let $Z$ denote the kernel of the map $\tilde{G} \to G$ as in \cref{Reduction to tildeG Subsubsection}.
-Then the forgetful functor $\text{oblv}^Z: \D(G/N) \to \D(\tilde{G}/\tilde{N})$ (see \cref{Reduction to Split Simply Connected SS Group times Split Torus}) is $t$-exact because $Z$ acts on $G$ compatibly with the $t$-structure, and is conservative.
+\begin{proof} The forgetful functor $\text{oblv}^Z: \D(G/N) \to \D(\tilde{G}/\tilde{N})$ (see \cref{Reduction to Split Simply Connected SS Group times Split Torus}) is $t$-exact because $Z$ acts on $G$ compatibly with the $t$-structure, and is conservative.
 Therefore, the forgetful functor $\text{oblv}^Z$ reflects the property of being an eventually coconnective object in the kernel of the associated $\Avpsi$ functor, and thus we may prove this claim for those groups with $[G, G]$ simply connected, so that $F_s$ acts by a symplectic Fourier transform.

 In this case, note that $F_{s}$ preserves the eventually coconnective subcategory because $j_{*, dR}$ has finite cohomological amplitude \cite[Proposition 1.5.29]{HTT}, the symplectic Fourier transform is $t$-exact \cite[Theorem 1.2.1(iii)]{KaLa}, and, if $j$ is \textit{any} open embedding of smooth schemes, $j^!$ is $t$-exact.
 Therefore $F_s$ preserves the generating set of $\D(G/N)_{\text{deg}}$ by claim (3) of \cref{Avpsi factors through order two coinvariants}. \end{proof}